azureautomation/azure-automation-ise-addon/README.md

 TBD

 ## Installation

 * Download this repository either by cloning locally using Git, or by clicking the "Download Zip" button on the right of this page
 * Copy the "AzureAutomationAuthoringToolkit" module folder in the download to `C:\Users\USERNAME\Documents\WindowsPowerShell\Modules`, replacing `USERNAME` in the path with your local username
+* Open the PowerShell ISE, and run `Install-AzureAutomationIseAddOn`
+* From now on, opening the PowerShell ISE should automatically load the Azure Automation ISE add-on

+## Uninstallation

-* Open the PowerShell ISE, and run `Initialize-AzureAutomationIseAddOn`
+* Open the PowerShell ISE, and run `Uninstall-AzureAutomationIseAddOn`
 * Restart the Powershell ISE
-* From now on, opening the PowerShell ISE should automatically load the Azure Automation ISE add-on
+* From now on, opening the PowerShell ISE will no longer cause the Azure Automation ISE add-on to be loaded